Kaif348/Powerbi-portfolio/readme.md

 > Transforming raw data into actionable business insights through interactive dashboards and visual storytelling.

-I'm Kaif — an aspiring BI Developer building this portfolio to demonstrate my ability to take messy, real-world datasets and turn them into clean, decision-ready dashboards.
+I'm Kaif, an aspiring BI Developer building this portfolio to demonstrate my ability to take messy, real-world datasets and turn them into clean, decision-ready dashboards.
 Every project here starts with a business problem and ends with a story the data is telling.